 Award recipient receives a $1,000 reward and a trophy.
 The recipient’s name is engraved on a plaque listing previous winners on display in the J.D.
 Williams Library.

-Any faculty that taught a fully online course (indicated as a Web section) during spring 2014, summer 2014, and fall 2014 are eligible for the 2014 Paragon Award.
+Any faculty that taught a fully online course (indicated as a Web section) during all instances of Intersession 2015, Spring 2015, Summer 2015, and Fall 2015 are eligible for the 2015 Paragon Award.

 The nominee must exhibit: